Dondurma

-Dondurma is the Turkish name for ice cream.
-Outside Turkey, it typically refers specifically to mastic ice cream, which is believed to originate from the city and region of Kahramanmaraş and is known as maraş dondurma in Turkish.
-(Note: In Turkish: Maraş dondurması, meaning "the ice cream of the city of Kahramanmaraş", also called Dövme dondurma, meaning "battered ice cream") This is made from cream, salep (the ground-up tuber of an orchid), mastic (plant resin), and sugar.
+Dondurma is the Turkish name for ice cream, while Booza (بُوظَة) is the Arabic name for ice cream.
+Outside of the Middle East, it typically refers specifically to mastic ice cream, which is often believed to originate from the city and region of Kahramanmaraş and is known as maraş dondurma in Turkish.
+(Note: In Turkish: Maraş dondurması, meaning "the ice cream of the city of Kahramanmaraş", also called Dövme dondurma, meaning "battered ice cream") This ice cream is made from cream, salep (the ground-up tuber of an orchid), mastic (plant resin), and sugar.

 Description

-Two qualities distinguish Turkish ice cream: hard texture and resistance to melting, brought about by inclusion of the thickening agents salep, a flour made from the root of the early purple orchid, and mastic, a resin that imparts chewiness.
+Two qualities distinguish Middle Eastern ice cream: hard texture and resistance to melting, brought about by inclusion of the thickening agents salep, a flour made from the root of the early purple orchid, and mastic, a resin that imparts chewiness.
+The strand-like texture is sometimes mistakenly attributed to mastic rather than salep.